-Trump’s first trial began on Jan.
-16, 2020 and he was acquitted three weeks later on Feb.
-5, 2020.
-It’s unclear how long Trump’s second trial will last, especially if Democrats are able to call witnesses this time.
+Trump’s first trial began Jan.
+16, 2020, and he was acquitted three weeks later on Feb.
+5. It’s unclear how long Trump’s second trial will last, especially if Democrats are able to call witnesses this time.

 Will there actually be enough votes in the Senate to convict Trump?

 Convicting Trump requires support of two-thirds of the Senate, more than the Democratic majority.
-17 Senate Republicans would have to vote to convict.
+Seventeen Senate Republicans would have to vote to convict.

-On Tuesday, Sen. Rand Paul (R-Ky.) forced a procedural vote on whether it was even constitutional to hold this trial of a former president was constitutional.
-All but five of the Senate’s 50 Republicans voted to say it wasn’t, a number that seems to indicate there’s little chance of Trump ultimately being convicted.
+On Tuesday, Sen. Rand Paul (R-Ky.) forced a procedural vote on whether it was even constitutional to hold a trial of a former president.
+All but five of the Senate’s 50 Republicans voted to say it wasn’t, a number that seems to indicate that there’s little chance of Trump ultimately being convicted.

 “I think there will be enough support on it to show there’s no chance they can impeach the president,” Paul told reporters before the vote.
 “If 34 people support my resolution that this is an unconstitutional proceeding, it shows they don’t have the votes and we’re basically wasting our time.”